 The issues we work on affect every nation.
 We provide support, training and expertise to governments, law enforcement, policymakers, industry, civil society, and others across the globe with one goal in mind: to make the world a safer place for all children.

-We deploy instructors and technology tools to bolster the capacity of law enforcement to investigate crimes against children.
-Working alongside law enforcement and industry partners, programs like Project VIC help speed up the identification of child victims.
+We deploy instructors and technology tools to bolster the capacity of law enforcement to investigate crimes against children and to help speed up the identification of child victims.

 We collaborate with key stakeholders.